sdsc-ordes/catplus-zarr-converters/README.md

 The rdf graph confirms to the cat+ ontology: https://github.com/sdsc-ordes/cat-plus-ontology.
 Currently rust offeres no Shacl Validation Library, but once such a library exists, it would make sense to add a Shacl Validation.

-TheShacl Validation can be done manually here: https://www.itb.ec.europa.eu/shacl/any/upload
+The SHACL Validation can be done manually here: https://www.itb.ec.europa.eu/shacl/any/upload

 ## Tools: ZARR Converters